albion2000/tools-jpeg2pdf/README.md

 It is built upon img2pdf, which ensures no jpeg recompression and the best possible quality.

 Logs progress, errors and final report in the console and in the file "logParse.txt"

+## after scandir2pdf you would use an OCR software of your choice.

+## scandirpdf2txt.py

+Read the installation_instructions.txt and readme_scandirpdf2txt.txt for recommendations and use

+It recursively parses sub directories for .pdf files

+Provided that these where previously processed with an OCR Optical Character Recognition software, it will extract their text into .txt files